riya700/project2/README.md

 # new file

-this file is created in local syatem by Riya
+this file is created in local syatem by Riya Kesharwani.